 WT#3.2 6G Network for AI:

-1) Study whether and how to support the AI agent on UE to discover another AI agent on a different UE.
+1) Study whether and how to support an AI agent on a UE to discover another AI agent on a different UE via the 6G network.

 2) Study whether and how to enable communication for AI agents on different UEs via the 6G network.

+3)Support whether and how 6G network supports to authenticate, authorize and identify the AI Agent(s) on UE.

+4) Study whether and how to support the AI agent on a UE to discover and communicate with another AI agent in AF via the 6G network.

+5)Study whether and how to enhance network capability exposure functionalities to AI agent on AF and AI Agent on UE.

+NOTE X: Coordination with WT#1.2 for Network Exposure may be needed.

-NOTE 1: Coordination with SA6 on the application layer aspects may be needed.
+NOTE 1: Coordination with SA6 on the application layer aspects and with SA3 on security aspects may be needed.